PrincetonUniversity/advanced-command-line/01_tmux/README.md

 are `C-u/d` to make larger jumps through the buffer.
 Hitting `q` will exit copy mode.

-To start selecting text, press `C-Space`.
+To start selecting text, press `Space` or `C-Space`.
 This anchors the current cursor position and allows you to move the cursor to specify the other end point.
 Unlike using a mouse, the selection is kept within a pane.
 To confirm the selection and copy the selected text, press `C-w` (or `Enter`).
  - Search for a process with your user name and copy a few lines around it into the default buffer.